 - Baseline tests: To evaluate the overall health of the cat and check for diabetes with a biochemical profile, complete blood count, and urinalysis.

-- Tonometry: Measuring the pressure within the eye.
+- Tonometry: Measurement of the pressure within the eye.
 Eye drops are applied to the eye(s) to numb them, then a tonometer is used to gently press the cat’s eye to determine how much force is required to flatten the cornea.
-In cats with glaucoma, the eye is harder, requiring more force.
+The eye is harder (which means a higher pressure) in cats with glaucoma.

 - Gonioscopy: Examination of the angle of the anterior chamber of the eye with a gonioscope.